flamebyrd/makesite/README.md

 It can be used in two ways:

 * For non-coders: Run the code as a program, using the provided customisation tools.
 If you download an updated version of this project in the future, it won't override your fanfic or customisation.
+* For HTML/CSS/Javascript coders who want extra customisation: You can create your own theme to completely customise the generated HTML and associated CSS/JS files.
-* For coders who want extra customisation: Create your own new fork of the code.
-You are [free](LICENSE.md) to copy, use, and modify this project, specifically the [layout](layout) and [stylesheet](static/css/style.css).
+* For Python coders who want a base to build their own site generator: Create your own new fork of the code.
+You are [free](LICENSE.md) to copy, use, and modify this project.

 Get Started
 -----------